GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 Import POI
 ----------

-To import Point of interest (POI) from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+To import point of interest (POI) from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:

 ::